offen/analyticstxt/draft-offen-analyticstxt.md

 ### Tracks

-This OPTIONAL, RECOMMENDED single-value field indicates the coverage in session and user lifecycle tracking.
+This OPTIONAL, RECOMMENDED multi-value field indicates the coverage in session and user lifecycle tracking.
-It MUST contain a single value only.

 #### Allowed values

 ##### anonymous

 Each event that is collected is anonymous.
 There is no way to connect and group multiple pageviews by user or similar.
+This value MUST NOT be used in conjunction with other values.

 ##### sessions

-Users can be re-identified throughout a single browser session.
+Metrics that source from a single browser session can be grouped and distinguished as such.

 ##### users